 The banks insist the payment holidays are not a long-term solution but are designed only for a temporary income shortfall.

 However, things are changing quickly from day to day, so we can’t rule out an extension or new measure to help cash-strapped homeowners.

 The three month mortgage holiday has been extended to landlords whose tenants are experiencing difficulty paying.

 However, UK landlords are still facing the cost of a buy to let mortgage without the rental income to pay it.

 The government also announced that they would suspend new evictions and halt new possessions proceedings to the court while the Coronavirus crisis persists.

 The Bank of England already put forward two rate cuts to reduce the base rate to 0.25% at first and a week later to a record low of just 0.1%.
 For homeowners and landlords, this is likely to mean that the low interest borrowing for the foreseeable future.

 Why not give us a call to discuss your current mortgage circumstances and to see if alternate mortgage options are available to you.
-We offer fee free mortgage advice and a no obligation mortgage review.
+We offer fee free mortgage advice in Milton Keynes, London and the UK, and a no obligation mortgage review.